Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-001-JumpToParallelUniverse.md

 # Exercise 001 - Jump to a Parallel Universe

+With a determined grin, you embark on yourjourney into this new dimension.
+You recall a fitting joke you readrecently: 'How do time travelers keep their code organized?
+They use Git,because it's the best way to branch out!'

+You power up the TARDIS, and with a few deftmaneuvers, you create a new branch in your Git repository.
+Thisparallel-universe branch represents a divergent timeline, ripe forexploration and experimentation.

+Having traversed the fabric of time, you nowstand at the precipice of infinite parallel universes.
+Your next mission:to explore the alternate realities branching out from your Git repository.

 In this exercise, you'll learn how to create a new branch, which represents a parallel universe in the spacetime continuum of your git repository.